Fastest Master’s in Library Science Degrees Online (2026)

 Los Angeles, CA · $33,000/yr

-Best for: Career advancers seeking management-level credentials
+Best for: Career changers seeking 12-month completion

-• ALA-accredited online degree program
+• ALA-accredited degree focused on library leadership

-• Live online sessions with interactive discussions
+• Live online sessions paired with asynchronous coursework

-• Financial aid options available through USC
+• Financial aid available through USC's aid office

 University of Oklahoma-Norman Campus